-Each individual who obtains An Amphibian and Reptile Possession permit must submit a written report, listing all specimens possessed, post-marked within 15 days following the expiration of the permit as instructed in 15A NCAC 10H .1302 (e).
-(Amphibian and Reptile Possession Report Form)
+Each individual who obtains An Amphibian and Reptile Possession permit must submit an Amphibian and Reptile Possession Report Form, listing all specimens possessed, post-marked within 15 days following the expiration of the permit as instructed in 15A NCAC 10H .1302 (e).

 Amphibian and Reptile Possession - Rehabilitation:

 Rehabilitation activities authorized under this permit shall be conducted at the authorized location designated on the permit.
-The licensee shall meet the minimum standards set forth in 15A NCAC 10H .1402(g)(1).
+The licensee shall meet the minimum standards outlined in 15A NCAC 10H .1402(g)(1).